-“Anyway, why don’t we mingle among ourselves while they chat and sort out what happened that night, right?”
+“Anyway, why don’t we mingle among ourselves while they chat and sort out what happened that day, right?”
 Chris said, gesturing his hands—attempting to dismiss the crowd.

 Tony took that time to step up also since Chris was making his way out of the limelight.

 “That’s right, everyone,” Tony said.
 “Please go ahead and make yourselves at home.
 Also, if you need anything, feel free to ask me or Yan.”

 “How do you like that one, huh?”
 Chris asked when they were far away from the main commotion and everyone else had dispersed already.

 “Do you want me to strangle you right here and now?”
 Ehlo shot back.
 “Because that’s how you get strangled.”

 “What?”
 Chris returned.
 “You threw me under the bus.”